-The Fall And Rise Of The Sages
+The Fall and Rise of The Ancient Sages

-Ayurvedic tradition laments the rise of disease amongst the sages when they came down from the Himalayas to live amongst the settlements in the valleys populated with humans and their domesticated animals.
+Ayurvedic tradition associates the rise of disease amongst Vedic sages with when they descended from the Himalayas to live in settlements in the valleys populated with humans and their domesticated animals.

 The sages who once roamed the Himalayas totally free, in communion with nature, were now reduced to petty creatures, eating all they could chance upon, poorly digesting most of it, fighting each other, and fearing each other.

 A life led where the tongue dictates what food we eat and the ego dictates what thoughts we think and the mind rules what we do, is but a prelude to the time when health fails, disease sets in, and the spirit is crushed within.

-Return to the Himalayas
+A Return to the Himalayas

-The sages, hermits, and mendicants realized what domestic life and its inherent chaos had done to them.
-They, who had become fat, heavy with slowed down movements, and deeply unhealthy in body and mind realized the folly, and chose to give up “everything.”
+The sages, hermits and mendicants, realized what domestic life and its inherent chaos had done to them.
+They, who had become fat and heavy with slowed down movements, deeply unhealthy in body and mind, realized the folly, and chose to give up “everything.”

 The movement of the sages back to their abode of health and abundance is symbolic of the movement of all of us back to the space where true abiding health is a possibility again, and is awaiting our discovery.

-Here, it was none other than Indra, the King of Gods himself, who imparted the teachings of Ayurveda to the realized sages.
-Indra further taught them about Rasayana, or Rejuvenative therapy, and elaborated upon the celestial life-giving herbs growing in the Himalayas, such as Brahmasuvarchala, Brahmi, Shatavari, Jivanti, etc.
+Here, it was none other than Indra, the "King of Gods" himself, who imparted the teachings of Ayurveda to the realized sages.
+Indra further taught them about Rasayanas, or Rejuvenative therapy, and elaborated upon the celestial, life-giving herbs growing in the Himalayas, such as Brahmasuvarchala, Brahmi, Shatavari, Jivanti and others.

-The sages decided to spread the word of Ayurveda so that more and more people could get out of the clutches of medicated and domesticated, numb and choiceless existence that we lead in the barren jungles of urban existence.
+The sages decided to spread the word of Ayurveda so that more and more people could escape from the clutches of the medicated, domesticated, numb and choice-less existence that we lead in the barren jungles of urban existence.

 Thus, the knower of Ayurveda is encouraged to spread the awareness of Ayurveda.

-Understand, (and) propagate the sagely knowledge (of Ayurveda), which is the holiest, prolonging life span, alleviating senility and diseases, producing energy, nectar like (knowledge), propitious savior, and noble (medicine) for the welfare of all people with friendliness and compassion towards them and to earn for yourselves the best, holy, noble, and immortal duty (concept of Dharma or Karma merits).
+"Understand, (and) propagate the sagely knowledge (of Ayurveda), which is the holiest, prolonging life span, alleviating senility and diseases, producing energy, nectar like (knowledge), propitious savior, and noble (medicine) for the welfare of all people with friendliness and compassion towards them and to earn for yourselves the best, holy, noble, and immortal duty (concept of Dharma or Karma merits)."